hl-valdemar/BSc-Thesis/report/main.typ

     + A model that outputs:
         - Initial state flow $Z = F(s_0)$;
         - Forward action distributions $P_F (-|s)$ for non-terminal states.

     + An objective function that, when globally minimized, guarantees $F(x) = R(x)$ for all terminal states.

     _Example: In molecular design, this ensures that high-reward molecules are genered more frequently, while maintaining diversity through exploration of multiple pathways._
 ]

-The power of GFlowNets lies in their ability to handle situations where multiple action sequences can lead to the same terminal state --- a common scenario in real-world applications like molecular design #maybe[or image synthesis].
+The power of GFlowNets lies in their ability to handle situations where multiple action sequences can lead to the same terminal state --- a common scenario in real-world applications like molecular design or image synthesis.
-Unlike traditional RL methods that focus on finding a single optimal path, GFlowNets learn a distribution over all possible paths proportional to their rewards.
+Unlike traditional RL methods that focus on finding a single optimal path, GFlowNets learn a distribution over all possible paths directly proportional to their rewards.

 === Learning Process

 The learning process of GFlowNets involves iteratively improving both flow estimates and the policies.
 The forward policy of a GFlowNet can sample trajectories from the learned Markovian flow $F$ by sequentially selecting actions according to $P_F (-|s)$.
 When the training converges to a global minimum of the objective function, this sampling process guarantees that $P(x) prop R(x)$.
-#maybe[That is, the probability of generating any terminal state $x$ is proportional to its reward $R(x)$.]
+That is, the probability of generating any terminal state $x$ is proportional to its reward $R(x)$.
 This property makes GFlowNets particularly well-suited for:

 + *Diverse Candidate Generation:* Rather than converging to a single solution, GFlowNets maintain a distribution over solutions weighted by their rewards.